 The Shuttleport was the final step in securing a foothold for the Rebellion in this far Northwestern corner of the map , something which the rival Imperials on the server never forgave us for.

 Other Notable Player Cities in SWG

 Crystal Valley did not last that long.
 To maintain a city that size was a heavy burden on a single leader.
-Any director from EVE Online knows the difficult task of running a corporation for long periods of time.
+Any CEO from EVE Online knows the difficult task of running a corporation for long periods of time.
 There were other cities built on the other servers that dwarfed my city in their own ways.

 Mos Nihil – The First City of Bria

 Mos Nihil, constructed by the members of Dominus Nihil, was the first player city ever constructed on the server of Bria.
 A fellow member of my alliance in EVE Online, Pandemic Legion, was once a part of the war effort in building it.
 The first player cities on all the servers in Star Wars Galaxies in late 2002 can be found here in this old developer archive post.
 Mos Nihil’s mayor was Vauhn Moonshyne.